CIT presses CBP on the IEEPA refund gap: CAPE Phase 2 and the final-liquidation problem

 The gap the court keeps returning to

-What Phase 1 does not touch is the finally liquidated population: entries that liquidated more than 80 days before a CAPE filing and that have no live protest open under 19 U.S.C.
+What Phase 1 does not touch is the finally-liquidated population, the entries that liquidated more than 80 days before a CAPE filing and that have no live protest open under 19 U.S.C.
 Section 1514, which gives importers 180 days from liquidation to file.
 Those entries sit outside the portal.

 That gap is doing two kinds of damage.